neilenns/mobiflight-docs/content/guides/screenshots/index.md

 Click and drag the crosshair to draw a rectangle around the portion of the screen to capture.

 > [!TIP]
-> If capturing the main MobiFlight window make sure to include the complete window with
+> If capturing the main MobiFlight window, make sure to include the complete window with
 > the title bar at the top and status bar at the bottom.

 ### Paste the screenshot in Discord